 Who am I?
 What has happened to me?
 I take a look around me, and my life is nothing like I ever imagined it would be.
-I take a peek into my future, and I see a bunch of unknowns.
-(There is definitely something exhilarating about that, but it is also scary.)
+I peek into my future and see a vast unknown.
+It’s exhilarating and scary all at once.

-A few weeks ago, during a commute home after a particularly exhausting day, the Lord said to me,
+During a commute home after a particularly exhausting day, the Lord said to me,

-“I’m going somewhere with all this.
-Are you ready to run with me?”
+I’m going somewhere with all this.
+Are you ready to run with me?

 I was deeply encouraged that He had a purpose for all the turmoil, but was running really necessary?
 I felt too tired to think, much less run.
-But of course I ended up saying Yes.
+But of course I ended up saying, Yes.
 Perhaps not very energetically.
 But He has unconditional claim to me.

-So I’ve been running with the Lord these past few weeks.

-The combination of apartment hunting and giving my piano recital almost did me in, but God revealed supernatural strength and perseverance in me I didn’t know I had.
+So I’ve been running with Him these past few weeks.
+And He has revealed strength and perseverance in me I didn’t know I had.

 I used to think I was weak, because I am so emotional.
 But God has been revealing that not only am I stronger than I thought, but that what I always perceived as my greatest weakness is actually my greatest strength.

 You could even say it has become my greatest weapon.